contact-nat/restlet-sites/modules/com.restlet/tech-doc/dhc/guide/02_perform-requests/04_context-attributes.md

 ![Documentation](images/22-prod.jpg "Documentation")

-A toolbar is available in the bottom to manage the contexts:
+A toolbar is available at the bottom of the left panel to manage the contexts:

 ![Documentation](images/22-toolbar.jpg "Documentation")